 The Choristers, aged between 7 and 13, attend St George’s School.
 They rehearse each morning before the beginning of the school day, and then come up the hill again to sing the service with the Lay Clerks.

 We have an urgent need for funding to enable the Dean and Canons to continue funding Choristers so that they have the opportunity to receive both a first-class education and experience the joys and privilege of taking part in the heritage of the choral tradition at Windsor Castle.

 St George’s School is a co-educational, day and boarding, preparatory school for children from 3 to 13 years.
 The Chorister School for St George’s Chapel, dating back to 1348, moved to its present location outside the walls of Windsor Castle in 1892.
 Since then, a vibrant and thriving school has evolved where some 400 boys and girls live and work together in a very happy, purposeful and safe environment.

 The school aims to prepare all its pupils for a complete and fulfilling future life by educating them in such a way as to develop the whole person, enriching their lives academically, socially, physically, culturally and spiritually.

 St George’s Renewal Campaign for the 21st Century

 INSPIRE – CONSERVE – RENEW – TRANSFORM

 8a The Cloisters, Windsor Castle, Windsor, SL4 1NJ

-The Queen’s Choral Foundation is a restricted fund of The Dean & Canons of Windsor of Her Majesty’s Free Chapel of St George within Her Majesty’s Castle at Windsor; an ecclesiastical corporation exempt from the requirement to register with the Charity Commission.
+The Queen’s Choral Foundation is a restricted fund of The Dean & Canons of Windsor of The King’s Free Chapel of St George within Windsor Castle; an ecclesiastical corporation exempt from the requirement to register with the Charity Commission.